-These long commutes — totaling an estimated 1.66 million vehicle miles — impact our neighborhoods and environment.
-And relying on a largely non-local workforce means that instead of generating career pathway opportunities and wages that circulate in the local area, our taxpayer dollars are flowing out the door.
+Depending on a largely non-local workforce impacts our neighborhoods and environment.
+And it means that instead of generating career pathway opportunities and wages that circulate in the local area, our taxpayer dollars are flowing out the door.

 To tackle these issues, communities across California and the nation are turning to a model called Community Workforce Agreements (CWAs).
 CWAs are a public policy tool designed to uphold workplace standards for wages, health and safety on the job while setting hiring goals that create new construction career pathways for local residents, especially young workers or those with barriers to employment.